nmilsteinuma/DACSS601August2021/README.md

 - [Distill](https://rstudio.github.io/distill/) will enable you to make posts to the blog.
 - [Postcards](https://github.com/seankross/postcards) will enable you to create a personalized 'About Me' page for the blog.

-Make sure you install the packages with `install.packages` and `devtools` with the commands below:
+Make sure you install the packages with `install.packages` and `devtools` with the commands below.
+You can enter these into the R console instead of starting a new .R or .Rmd file.

 ``` r
 install.packages('devtools')